SamYuan1990/OpenAI_CodeAgent-action/docs/doc.md

 🔒 As our scan result related with vulnerability, we hidden all details in result to avoid hacker exploitation.

-- We already get 3 confirmed dependency update from CNCF project for security.
+- We already get 3 confirmed dependency update in cloud related project for security.
 - We submitted 1 PR to Apache project for enhancement.

 ## Metrics